Service Above Self

 Red Cross Blood Drive

 Our club partners with the American Red Cross annually, sometimes twice a year, to sponsor a blood drive.
-Typically members donate around 22 pints of blood over a two-day period.
+Typically members donate around 22 pints of blood.
 Members are encouraged to host a blood drive at their business, respond to critical shortages, or donate blood or platelets on a regular basis.

 Our club continues to support the Interact Club of Wichita East High School.
 These are highly motivated young people with a sincere desire to serve.
 The club is involved in numerous fund-raising projects and community service activities.
 A concerted effort is underway to directly involve the Interact students with many of our club’s community service projects, including the distribution of Scholastic Children’s Dictionaries to all third grade students in USD 259 Title I schools.